Embark on a Shipwreck Exploration Adventure for Non-Divers

 GLRC provides cutting-edge shipwreck underwater exploration equipment for the exploration, as it has for previous projects on the Great Lakes.
 In summer 2018, Michigan Tech researchers were contracted to image two recently discovered shipwrecks in northern Lake Huron using the IVER3 autonomous underwater vehicle.
 These ships were lost in 1894 and 1915.

 In summer 2019, a GLRC team set an even more ambitious goal, conducting a deep-water search with side-scan sonar that attempted to solve the greatest shipwreck mystery of Lake Superior, the loss of the 143-foot French minesweepers Cerisoles and Inkerman lost in a November 1918 storm.
 The combined crew of 79, including one Canadian Great Lakes pilot on each ship in addition to the French sailors, represents the largest loss of life in Lake Superior maritime history.
-Join us aboard this summer while we continue the search, focusing on a possible target identified last summer.
+Join us aboard while we continue the search, focusing on a possible target identified.